Noeska/illegiblesemantics/projects/proj-2.md

 I also did my own research, obviously, and read a fair number of interesting -- and odd -- articles and chapters about artists, musicians, and others.
 These are listed.

 #### References
+##### Rosenberg, A. Metalsucks: Sunn O))) are Peeved That Someone is Aping Their Aped Logo. https://www.metalsucks.net/2015/03/16/sunn-o-peeved, 2015
+##### Archer-Capuzzo, S. and G. Capuzzo. *Metaldata: A Bibliography of Heavy Metal Resources*, 2021.
 ##### Buchy, A. Camion blanc: Bathory: The Root of Darkness and Evil, 2011.
 ##### Davies, J.K.
 BandLogoJukeBox: Iron Maiden. https://www.bandlogojukebox.com/blog/2020/11/29/i2-iron-maiden, 2020.
 ##### Dickstein, M. The Aesthetics of Fright.
 In B.K.
 Grant, ed. *Plans of Reason: Essays on the Horror Film*, 1984.